Internet DRAFT - draft-dong-idr-node-target-ext-comm

 "Node Target".
 The mechanism of using the Node Target extended

-community to steer BGP route distribution to particular BGP nodes is
+community to control the BGP route distribution only to particular

 2. Node Target Extended Communities